protohaven/printed_materials/class-handouts/content/tool_subsections/laser-large_format.typ

 === On/Off Switch

-Turn the Key to the right (clockwise) to power on the laser.
+Turn the key to the right (clockwise) to power on the laser.

-Turn the ley to the left (counter-clockwise) to pwoer fof the laser.
+Turn the key to the left (counter-clockwise) to power off the laser.

 === Emergency Stop Switch